acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 ### German

-## Sources / Relations with other schemes

-ISO 24617-8 has been heavily criticized for being poorly defined (e.g., by Żurowski et al. 2023).
-We provide operationalizable definitions by exploiting the correspondence with established RST, SDRT and PDTB definitions as given by proponents of ISO 24617-8.
-These definitions are primarily based on PDTB 2.0 (Prasad et al. 2007).

-The AURIS Discourse schema is grounded in the role inventory of ISO 24617-8.
-Note that we do not directly quote from the ISO-24617-8 norm, because they do not provide the necessary level of detailed description, and they are available only upon payment from https://www.iso.org/obp/ui/#iso:std:iso:24617:-8:ed-1:v1:en.
-Instead, the primary basis for designing these guidelines is the Penn Discourse Treebank (PDTB), and the ISO 24617-8 mapping provided by Bunt and Prasad (2016).
-Unlike PDTB, AURIS does not annotate minimal spans, but complete sentences.
-The AURIS terms *utterance* and *anchor* correspond to `ARG2` (internal argument of a discourse marker) and `ARG1` (external argument) in the terminology of PDTB2.
-(Note that these terms have been partially re-defined for PDTB3, the exact correspondence is with the original PDTB2 definitions.)

-The guidelines for discourse relation annotation are primarily based on those of the Penn Discourse Treebank (PDTB), using the ISO 24617-8 relation inventory as defined by Bunt and Prasad (2016).
-The first level is based on PDTB2 (not PDTB3), the second level is represented by ISO 24617-8 relations (discourse relations that are symmetric or underspecified in their directionality), the third level by ISO 24617-8 roles (asymmetric discourse relations.)

-The top-level organization of discourse relations corresponds to PDTB2: CONTINGENCY (Prasad et al. 2007, p.28; Webber et al. 2019a, p.19), TEMPORAL (Prasad et al. 2007, p.
-27; Webber et al. 2019a, p.18), EXPANSION (Prasad et al. 2007, p.34).
-The definition for ADVERSATIVITY is based on the PDTB2 definition of COMPARISON (Prasad et al. 2007, p.32), which (for PDTB2) included Contrast and Concession.
-We decided to rename it to highlight that the PDTB3 relation Similarity continues to be grouped with EXPANSION (as in PDTB2), not with Contrast and Concession (as in PDTB3).
-This reflects the the distribution of discourse markers, as those associated with Similarity overlap with those of Conjunction (in EXPANSION), whereas they do not overlap with the common pool of adversative discourse markers (esp., *but*).
-As for PDTB EntRel relations, these have unfortunately been named EXPANSION in ISO 24617-8, but we follow PDTB in considering them a separate top-level group.
-DIALOG was added for ISO 24617-8 dialog annotations: PDTB annotations primarily addressed monologuous data.

-> Note: The top-level class ADVERSATIVITY has been introduced for PDTB2 COMPARISON, to avoid conflation with PDTB3 COMPARISON, because PDTB3 has revised the definition of COMPARISON to also include Similarity relations, which were previously grouped with EXPANSION.
-However, Webber et al. (2019a, p.
-23-24) note that annotators had difficulties to distinguish Contrast and Concession, thus demonstrating the need for a common superclass.
-These difficulties do not extend, however, to SIMILARITY.
-As an alternative to the PDTB3 approach of extending the scope of COMPARISON, we would prefer to stay with the original definition, but use a more specific designation, say, ADVERSATIVITY.

-For asymmetric relations, we annotate the ISO 24617-8 role of the internal argument.
-For symmetric relations, we annotate the ISO 24617-8 relation at the second argument.

-In the following, we refer to the internal argument as utterance, to the external argument as (contextual) anchor.

 ## References

 - Harry Bunt, Jan Alexandersson, Jae-Woong Choe, Alex Chengyu Fang, Koiti Hasida, Volha Petukhova, Andrei Popescu-Belis and David Traum (2017), ISO 24617-2: A semantically-based standard for dialogue annotation.
 LREC 2012.